October 2021 Paranal Service Mode User Satisfaction Survey

-In October 2020, we asked Principal Investigators (PIs) of Service Mode runs scheduled for Paranal in Periods 105 and/or 1061 (plus their then-active Phase 2 delegates) to complete the survey by a fixed deadline.
-We thus solicited a response from 414 PIs and their then-active Phase 2 delegates (298 individuals).
-Because of overlap this amounts to a total of 639 individuals, who were contacted via e-mail.
-A deadline was set for two weeks from the date of contact, and one reminder e-mail was sent a week before the deadline.
+In September 2021, we asked Principal Investigators (PIs) of Service Mode runs scheduled for Paranal in Periods 107 and/or 108 (plus their then-active Phase 2 delegates) to complete the survey by a fixed deadline.
+We thus solicited a response from 492 PIs and their then-active Phase 2 delegates (370 individuals).
+Because of overlap this amounts to a total of 762 individuals, who were contacted via e-mail.
+A deadline was set for two weeks from the date of contact, and two reminder e-mails were sent before the deadline.

-A total of 139 responses were received by the deadline (some 33 of which were not fully complete), representing a 21.8% return rate.
-This is 2.8% higher than in 2019.
-This is driven, at least partially, by the 12.5% decrease in the number of PIs.
+A total of 248 responses were received by the deadline (some 76 of which were not fully complete), representing a 32.7% return rate.
+This is 50% higher than in 2020 and is the third highest value since September 2016 (see the figure below).

 Interactive Figure Features

 The figures below are all interactive.
 By this we mean:

 - Puttling the cursor over the plot will display the data values on the screen.